Pinterest

 Jump to Recipe

 This is not the Three Kings' Cake that is served in the southern part of Germany bordering Switzerland, but rather a non-yeast raisin and currant-filled fruit cake baked in its own traditional loaf pan.
+My research hasn't given me any origins for this version, apart from that it appears to come from the Berlin area, namely Potsdam or Brandenburg.

 My husband loves this Königskuchen when it's served buttered and covered in black currant jam.
 Although I usually only make it during the holidays, it's a good cake to serve for a Kaffeeklatsch any time of the year.

 This recipe is so traditional, there is even a special baking pan sold for it.
 I've been fortunate to find one at Winners, here in Canada.
-You could always order one online, if you really wanted to.
+You could always order one online from Amazon, OR, just use two regular loaf pans.

 Either way, you'll have a wonderful fruity cake, that's so marvelous to enjoy!
 Do try it soon!